DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Experimental Evaluation

 GEMM-based algorithms demand executing a matrix-vector multiplication, which requires a sequence of FP \textit{mul} and \textit{add} operations at low level.
-When executing the kernel on the baseline, libgcc \_\_\texttt{mulsf3} and \_\_\texttt{addsf3} emulation routines (multiplication and addition between single-precision FP variables, respectively) slow down the runtime requiring about 1~Mcycles per inference.
-By compiling GAP8 code integrating the RISCV-based emulation library, the execution time decreases to almost 600~kcycles due to the RVfplib latency obtained by leveraging the PULP ISA extensions.
-Thanks to the native support for single-cycle FP arithmetic instructions, PULP-OPEN decreases further the execution time, leading to a 25.56-25.75\(\times\) speedup with respect to the baseline.
+When executing the kernel on the baseline, libgcc \_\_\texttt{mulsf3} and \_\_\texttt{addsf3} emulation routines (multiplication and addition between single-precision FP variables, respectively) slow down the runtime requiring about 800~kcycles per inference.
+Compiling GAP8 code integrating the RISCV-based emulation library decreases the execution time to almost 450~kcycles due to the RVfplib latency obtained by leveraging the PULP ISA extensions.
+Thanks to the native support for single-cycle FP arithmetic instructions, PULP-OPEN decreases further the execution time, leading to a 25.56-25.75\(\times\) speedup compared to the baseline.

 In the GNB model, the normal Gaussian distribution calculation requires executing high latency transcendental functions (i.e., \texttt{expf} and \texttt{logf}), thus making the algorithm compute-intensive.
-As a result, running the kernel on the baseline setup demands an order of magnitude larger execution time than previous algorithms, namely 22~Mcycles.
-By deploying RVfplib on GAP8, the runtime decrease to 15.8~Mcycles with a 0.3\(\times\) speedup drop compared to the performance of GEMM-based kernels.
+As a result, running the kernel on the baseline setup demands an order of magnitude higher execution time than previous algorithms, namely 86.4~Mcycles.
+By deploying RVfplib on GAP8, the executin time decreases to 62~Mcycles with a 0.3\(\times\) speedup drop compared to the performance of GEMM-based kernels.
 Transcendental functions involve a high usage of the \_\_\texttt{divsf3} routine, which slows down the execution time when passing from libgcc to RVfplib emulation support.
 As a consequence, \texttt{expf} and \texttt{logf} routines present a 1.2\(\times\) average speedup with respect to the baseline.
-Overall, transcendental functions severely limit RVfplib speedup since they account for the 20\% of GNB execution time.
+Overall, transcendental functions severely limit RVfplib speedup since they account for 20\% of GNB execution time.
 Furthermore, taken branches (TBs) account for 17.78\% GNB computational time and decrease by up to 5\% less than GEMM-based kernels, thus limiting the runtime improvement.
-Moving the execution onto PULP-OPEN allows further reducing the running time to 778~kcycles, thus reaching a 28.34\(\times\) speedup with respect to the baseline.
+Moving the execution onto PULP-OPEN further reduces the running time to 3.05~kcycles, thus reaching a 28.34\(\times\) speedup compared to the baseline.
 Load stalls reduction to almost 0\% of the execution time enables a 3\(\times\) relative speedup increase compared to GEMM-based kernels, where load stalls represent 19\% of the computation time.